ictnlp/ITST/README.md

 If you have any questions, feel free to contact me with: `zhangshaolei20z@ict.ac.cn`.

-In this repository is useful for you, please cite as:
+If this repository is useful for you, please cite as:

 ```
 @inproceedings{ITST,